daisuke1227/DaiSign-API/README.md

 3. Receive an install link to download and install the signed app.

 ### Using this locally
-If you wanna use this for your own site then change the name of the app.js and just follow the tutorial using your own site (this part was written by Daisuke after post)
+If you wanna use this for your own site then change this line of the app.js ```const UPLOAD_URL = 'https://yoursite.com/'; // Update to your actual domain``` and just follow the tutorial using your own site (this part was written by Daisuke after post)

 ## API Endpoint